Mt Kumotori (雲取山)

 The end is in sight!

-Once you reach the summit, there's a couple of different peak markers.
+Once you reach the summit, there’s a couple of different peak markers, since Mt Kumotori is famous for three different things:

-The large stone marker, marking it as the highest peak in Tokyo
+A large stone marker for the highest peak in Tokyo

 From here it’s back down the same way I came.
 Before I started this hike I was pretty concerned about whether I could reach my time deadline (to make sure I got on a bus before it got dark) but I was ahead of schedule by this point, and feeling pretty good.